workflowr/workflowr/CONTRIBUTING.md

 * `contribute.R` performs some basic checks that should be run before contributing a Pull Request
 * `document.R` regenerates the documentation
+* `gather-dependencies.R` extracts the dependencies from `DESCRIPTION` to create the vector `dependencies` in `R/zzz.R` (which is used to confirm that all the packages that workflowr needs are properly installed)
 * `sed.sh` performs search/replace for all R files in the package

 ## Release checklist (for maintainers)